Genivia/ugrep/README.md

             by a `!' or a `^', excludes files of the specified type.
 This option may be repeated.
     --stats
-            Display statistics on the number of files and directories searched.
-            Display the inclusion and exclusion constraints applied.
+            Output statistics on the number of files and directories searched, and the inclusion and exclusion constraints applied.

 If no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if `-R` is specified.
 To force reading from standard